America’s Most Expensive Burgers

-This popular Irish pub may seem like an odd place to find a super-expensive burger, but here we are.
+Florida’s popular McGuire’s Irish Pub may seem like an odd place to find a super-expensive burger, but here we are.
 In business since 1977, this pub offers a $100 “Grand Burger”: custom-ground and chargrilled filet mignon, served with a side of caviar, merlot sauce, and a bottle of Moët Imperial Champagne.
-We’re not sure if filet mignon is the best beef choice because it’s so lean (and a great burger requires a substantial amount of fat), but we’ll go with it.
+We’re not sure if filet mignon is the best beef choice because it’s so lean (and a great burger requires a substantial amount of fat), but we’ll allow it.

 New York’s most expensive burger won’t be found at a steakhouse or other expense-account emporium; it’s served at the tourist trap best known for its frozen hot chocolate, Serendipity 3.
-This burger, which will set you (or someone, somewhere) back $295, is an embarrassment of riches: It starts with a wagyu beef patty that’s been infused with a 10-herb white truffle butter and seasoned with Salish alderwood-smoked sea salt, and it’s topped with 18-month-cave-aged Cheddar, shaved black truffles, and a fried quail egg and served on a roll that’s been spread with white truffle butter.
-But that’s not it: Atop the bun is a blini topped with kaluga caviar and crème fraîche, and it’s speared with a solid gold, diamond-encrusted toothpick.
+This burger, which will set you (or someone, somewhere) back $295, is an embarrassment of riches: It starts with a wagyu beef patty that’s been infused with a 10-herb white truffle butter and seasoned with Salish alderwood-smoked sea salt, and it’s topped with 18-month-cave-aged cheddar, shaved black truffles and a fried quail egg and served on a roll that’s been spread with white truffle butter.
+But that’s not it: Atop the bun is a blini topped with kaluga caviar and creme fraiche, and it’s speared with a solid gold, diamond-encrusted toothpick.
 This one requires 48 hours’ notice.

 Now we’re getting into some serious high-roller territory.
-Located inside Caesars Palace, Le Burger Brasserie’s 777 Burger starts with a Kobe beef patty and is topped with pancetta, goat cheese, seared foie gras, arugula, Maine lobster, and 100-year-aged Balsamic vinegar.
+Located inside Caesars Palace, Le Burger Brasserie’s 777 Burger starts with a Kobe beef patty and is topped with pancetta, goat cheese, seared foie gras, arugula, Maine lobster and 100-year-aged balsamic vinegar.
 It’s served with a salad and, for good measure, a bottle of Dom Perignon rosé Champagne.

 Here it is folks, the most expensive burger on Earth.
 It’s served at chef Hubert Keller’s restaurant Fleur inside the Mandalay Bay Casino, and it’s truly absurd.
 To make the burger, a wagyu beef patty is topped with foie gras and truffle.
-If that doesn’t sound like it’s worth $5,000, well, it isn’t, until you get your bottle of 1995 Chateau Petrus, one of the world’s most prized wines, to wash it down with.Thankfully, the best burger in your state is probably more reasonably-priced; you can find out what it is here.
+If that doesn’t sound like it’s worth $5,000, well, it isn’t, until you get your bottle of 1995 Chateau Petrus, one of the world’s most prized wines, to wash it down with.Thankfully, the best burger in your state is probably more reasonably priced.